INTERNAL FAMILY SYSTEMS THERAPY (IFS)

 What is INTERNAL FAMILY SYSTEMS THERAPY?

-Internal Family Systems is a therapeutic model that focuses on increasing awareness of, developing relationship with, and increasing trust between parts within us and our natural guidance system, aka Self.
+Internal Family Systems (IFS) is a therapeutic model that focuses on increasing awareness of, developing relationship with, and expanding trust between parts within us and our natural guidance system, aka Self.
 This model takes the perspective that we all have an internal set of parts that ideally are in balance with our system.
-Although each part plays a very important role, they can get burdened into extreme roles due to conditioning, trauma, or attachment injuries.
+Although each part plays a very important role, they can get burdened into extreme roles due to adverse experience, conditioning, trauma, or attachment injuries.
 The goal of Internal Family Systems is not to eliminate parts but to help them find their non-extreme roles by increasing connection, trust, safety and stability.

 how is IFS incorporated into therapy?